NikeeKanekar/Employee-Calendar/README.md

 # Employee-Calendar

-Build a web application for managing the holiday calendar and time off requests for employees.
+Web application for managing the holiday calendar and time off requests for employees.

 a) GET - <base-url>/timeoff/query